nostr-resources/nostr-resources.github.io/index.md

 There's also [nostr.guru](https://www.nostr.guru/) which allows you view events by their ID.

-And at [nostr.band](https://nostr.band/) you can search profiles and posts by keyword, and also checkout links/hashtags/people that are currently trending on the network.
+And at [nostr.band](https://nostr.band/) you can search profiles and posts by keyword, and also check out links/hashtags/people that are currently trending on the network.

+### Bots

+You can create a search bot at [sb.nostr.band](https://sb.nostr.band) and then follow it to receive new posts matching a keyword or hashtag right into your feed.

 ---